libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

   => [0, 0, 0, 0, 0]
   ~~~

-  The exclamation notation for methods that alter the object over which
+  The exclamation notation for methods that alter the object
+  they're called on, or have side effects in general,
-  they're called on is pretty common in Ruby, and the manipulation methods
+  is pretty common in Ruby, and the manipulation methods
   listed on the following subsection also have an "exclaimed" duplicate.

 ### Manipulating collections